 Wondering if you should get a new or used car?

-So many people wonder the same thing and so many give all kinds of advice.
+So many people wonder the same thing, giving all kinds of advice.

 What’s funny is I never thought about that when I was in the market for my first car.